Header Banner

 • Rolled cuff: Fold the top 2 to 3 inches outward for a tailored rim.
 Heavier burlap holds a fold better than lighter weaves.

-Step 3: Keeping the burlap planter wrap dry
+Step 3: Keep the burlap dry

 • Musty smell: The sleeve got wet and stayed wet.
 Remove it, dry it fully in open air, and adjust the watering routine.
 If the smell persists after thorough drying, mildew has set in.
 Replace the burlap.

-• Good fit: standard nursery pots with straight or gently tapered sides, 4 to 12 inches across, on shelves, tables, or windowsills.
+• Good fit: Standard nursery pots with straight or gently tapered sides, 4 to 12 inches across, on shelves, tables, or windowsills.

-• Poor fit: very wide shallow bowls, tall narrow cylinders, pots watered in place (hanging planters, built-ins), or high-humidity rooms where burlap won't reliably dry between waterings.
-For any of those situations, a cachepot is the more practical solution.
+• Poor fit: Very wide shallow bowls, tall narrow cylinders, pots watered in place, hanging planters, built-ins, or high-humidity rooms where burlap will not reliably dry between waterings.

-When to replace the rustic burlap planter cover
+When to replace the burlap cover

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check Gadget Hacks' list of supported iPhone and iPad models, then follow the step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.